jbush001/NyuziProcessor/software/render-object/README.md

 ## Profiling

 Type 'make profile'.
-It runs the program in the verilog simulator, then prints a list of functions and how many instruciton issue cycles occur in each.
-It will also dump the internal processor performance counters.
+It runs the program in the verilog simulator, then prints a list of functions and how many instruction issue cycles occur in each (it does not accumulate time in a function's children).

 This requires c++filt to be installed, which should be included with recent versions of binutils.